 The National Council of Jewish Women, Greater Detroit Section (NCJW/GDS), a grassroots volunteer nonprofit agency in Southfield, is seeking a journalism intern for the winter and/or spring semesters.
 The intern would work towards marketing the organization’s ReSale shops and the opening of a third store.
 This would include developing advertising, press releases, fliers and social media networking.
 Additional tasks would include updating the website, writing press releases for other NCJW/GDS programs and assisting with a quarterly bulletin.
 To apply, submit a resume to Susan Gertner, executive director, at email@example.com

 .
 Her number is 248.355.3300, ext.
 3.

 WDIV’s online news site is seeking an intern for an unpaid position to write and post stories online.
 The news site seeks a journalism student who has an interest in the Web.
+Applicants must be a junior or senior, receive course credit and be majoring in journalism or communications.
 The intern will work 8-12 hours a week.
-Contact Halston Herrera, Online News Editor, at email@example.com
+Contact Halston Herrera, Online News Editor, at firstname.lastname@example.org

 or call at (313) 223-2220.

 The weekly chain seeks a fall sports intern to cover football games, help with social media and assist the sports editor with stories.
 This is a paid internship.
 The position was still open as of 10/13/11.
 The newspaper chain seeks an intern to do similar work in the winter semester covering basketball.
 C&G, based in Warren, consists of 18 weekly papers in Oakland, Macomb and Wayne counties.
 Interested students should send a resume and writing samples to Sports Editor Susan Shanley at email@example.com